CyanogenMod/android_frameworks_compile_libbcc/README.rst

 Introduction
 ------------

-libbcc is an LLVM bitcode execution engine which compiles the bitcode to an in-memory executable.  libbcc provides a *just-in-time bitcode compiler*, which translates the bitcode into machine code, and a *caching mechanism*, which saves the in-memory executable after the compilation.
+libbcc is an LLVM bitcode execution engine that compiles the bitcode to an in-memory executable.

+libbcc provides:

+* a *just-in-time (JIT) bitcode compiler*, which translates the bitcode into machine code

+* a *caching mechanism*, which can:

+  * after the compilation, serialize the in-memory executable into a cache file.
+    Note that the compilation is triggered by a cache miss.
+  * load from the cache file upon cache-hit.

 Here are some highlights of libbcc:

-* libbcc supports bit code from various language frontends, such as RenderScript, GLSL.
+* libbcc supports bitcode from various language frontends, such as RenderScript, GLSL.

 * libbcc strives to balance between library size, launch time and steady-state performance:

-  * The size of libbcc is aggressively reduced for a mobile device.
+  * The size of libbcc is aggressively reduced for mobile devices.
     We customize and we don't use Execution Engine.

   * To reduce launch time, we support caching of binaries.